JohnWCartmell/ERScript/html/change-18-May-2025.md

 One obvious tactic, and one that I have followed informally, is to annotate north-south endarms left or right depending on whether they connect to the left or right half of the top or bottom edge.
 We get the following decision table
 + top left --- anti-clockwise
-+ top centre --- clockwise  *this is anti-clockwise in topdown_routes test as at 14 July 2025*
++ top centre --- clockwise
 + top right --- clockwise
 + bottom left --- clockwise
-+ bottom centre -- clockwise
++ bottom centre -- anti-clockwise
-+ bottom right -- anti-clockwise *this not quite so in topdown_routes test as at 14 July 2025* These nicely fit with the non-cardinals.
++ bottom right -- anti-clockwise
+These nicely fit with the non-cardinals.
 > Testing: flexDiagramming/examples/src_routes/topdown_routes
-> (need extend this example so that there is an instance of an enclosure with two incoming routes
->  extend with enclosures H1 and H2 and two top down routes from H1 to H2)

 #### Preferred Label Position East-West Cardinals

 Define the preferred label position for all east west cardinals to be the *anti-clockwise* position.